Meaningful Links

 - Do not use all capital letters.
 Screen readers read capitalized text letter by letter.

-- Notify visitors of document links before they download.
+- Notify visitors of links to documents that are automatically downloaded.
 For example: "2021 Annual Report (PDF)."

 - Never underline text that is not part of a link.